Don't Look Any Further: M People version

-British band M People released their cover of "Don't Look Any Further" in 1993, as the third single from their second album, Elegant Slumming (1993), released on November 22.
-The song peaked at number nine on the UK Singles Chart and number three on the UK Dance Singles Chart.
+British band M People released their cover of "Don't Look Any Further" as the third single from their second album, Elegant Slumming (1993), released on November 22 by Deconstruction Records.
+The song, produced by the band, peaked at number nine on the UK Singles Chart, and numbers one and three on the Music Week Airplay and Dance Singles chart respectively.
 In Iceland, "Don't Look Any Further" peaked at number two, while in New Zealand, it reached number four.
+The music video for the song was directed by Jeff Baynes and filmed in Berlin, Germany.

 Composition and arrangement

 Lead singer Heather Small sings the lead part of the song which was originally sung by Dennis Edwards, while bandmate Mark Bell sings the part originally sung by Siedah Garrett.
 Small slightly alters the third line of the first verse: "What you need is a lover, someone to take over.
 Oh babe, don’t look any further" instead of singing: "What you need is lover, a man to take over.
 Oh girl, don’t look any further".

-The M People version stayed very faithful to the original, giving the bassline the trademark deep Moog sound, and programming the drums with the same familiar bass drum beat.
-However, instead of the guitar in the middle eight, they used a saxophone.

-Backing vocals are provided by British R&B gospel group Nu Colours.

 Critical reception

-Andy Beevers from Music Week gave M People's cover of "Don't Look Any Further" four out of five.
-He wrote, "It is disappointing to find M People releasing a cover when their recent self-penned material has been strong.
+The song received a positive reception from critics.
+Andy Beevers from Music Week named M People's cover of "Don't Look Any Further" Pick of the Week in the category of Dance, giving it four out of five and writing, "It is disappointing to find M People releasing a cover when their recent self-penned material has been strong.
 Their version of the Dennis Edwards classic sees them moving downtempo into soul rather than house territory.
 Although it is not as good as the original, the single should still sell well on both the strength of the outfit's growing reputation and the sheer quality of the composition."
+Iestyn George from NME noted "the memory lane revivalism" of the track, praising Heather Small, who "belts it out with such gusto that she puts the likes of Dina Carroll and Shara Nelson to shame."